Sherry Bottling Dates and Tio Pepe Fino En Rama

 As the whole point of these sherries is maintaining freshness, virtually all bottles list the saca date or bottling date and many wine commentators advise that these sherries are ideally consumed within three months but certainly not later than six months from bottling.
 Again, there is the other school of thought led most predominantly by Jesús Barquín and Eduardo Ojeda of Equipos Navazos who maintain that their lightly filtered La Bota sherries should be treated like fine white wines in terms of aging potential.
 If you find this is all a bit too much thinking and not enough drinking, you aren’t alone.

 I decided to afford but a cursory glance to the label of Tio Pepe Fino En Rama before removing the cork, but I did note that it was exactly 6 months from its bottling date (I’d list bottle date here but a recent trip to the bottle bank put paid to that).
-Once open, I quickly forgot about all the bottling info and soon found myself mired in a drink with as much complexity as any I’ve tried during my still relatively young liaison with sherry.
+Once open, I quickly forgot about all the bottling info and soon found myself mired in a drink with as much complexity as any I’ve tried during my still relatively short liaison with sherry.
 Some sips were tangy, some were salty, many were nutty, some were even cheesy, but absolutely every single sip was long lived and delicious.
 For comparison purposes I tried the regular Tio Pepe alongside but it quite frankly paled in comparison next to the en rama version.
-The en rama colour was a deeper gold, the liquid slightly cloudy and not only was every single aroma and flavour more pronounced, there were so many more nuances emerging in the en rama that it ended up bearing little resemblance to the regular Fino at all – absolutely fantastic.
+The en rama colour was a deeper gold and not only was every single aroma and flavour more pronounced, there were so many more nuances emerging in the en rama that it ended up bearing little resemblance to the regular Fino at all – absolutely fantastic.

 Early 2013 will see lots more blog posts about sherry as I work through my sherry stash of Equipo Navazos, Rey Fernando de Castilla, Emilio Hidalgo, González Byass and Delgado Zuleta to name but a few.
 In the meantime, remember the quite brilliant tagline from Sherryfest – “Drink more sherry, get flor’d!”
 Responsibly mind you…